CompilersConstructionInnopolis/README/README.md

 * `(functype removeElement (Any (Any) -> (Any)))`
 * `(functype sort ((Any) -> (Any)))`

-To import standart library you need to write in source code:
+To import the standard library you need to write in the source code:

 `import std.txt`

-After that you can use aforesaid functions in your code.
+After that, you can use the aforesaid functions in your code.

 # Nested definitions

 - Our language support nested definitions.
 It means that it is possible to define a local variable/function in any scope.
-- In implementation point of view, we keep the singleton stack of hashmaps.
-When the function should enter the local scope, we create new hasmap and put in in stack.
-All local function and atom definitions are stored in such hashmap.
+- From an implementation point of view, we keep the singleton stack of hashmaps.
+When the function should enter the local scope, we create a new hashmap and put it in the stack.
+All local function and atom definitions are stored in such a hashmap.
 To get the outer scope atom we traverse through the stack.
-When we leave the local scope, the top stack's hasmap is deleted.
+When we leave the local scope, the top stack's hashmap is deleted.

 Example: